sanaipei001/user_management/README.md

 Virtualenv (optional but recommended)

-Docker (optional for containerized setup)

-A free PythonAnywhere account for deployment

 Clone and Set Up the Project
 Ready to bring this app to life?
 Follow these steps to clone and run it locally!

 Clone the Repository:

 git clone https://github.com/your-username/user_management.git
-cd user_management
 Create a Virtual Environment:

 python -m venv venv